Victor Westhoff

 Westhoff published 700 scientific papers on phytosociology and conservation, as well as articles on classical music.
-He was a member of the International Association for Vegetation Science.
+In 1988 he was elected an honorary member of the International Association for Vegetation Science.

 Between 1934 and 1942, Westhoff studied biology at Utrecht University and plant sociology with Josias Braun-Blanquet.
-In August 1945, Westhoff presented a paper, "Het biosociologisch onderzoek van natuurmonumenten" that became a significant work behind nature conservation in the Netherlands.
+In August 1945, he presented a paper, "Het biosociologisch onderzoek van natuurmonumenten" that became an influential work behind nature conservation in the Netherlands.

-In 1974 he became member of the Royal Netherlands Academy of Arts and Sciences.
+In 1974 he was elected member of the Royal Netherlands Academy of Arts and Sciences.

-He is a Honorary Member of the International Association for Vegetation Science (1988).